Here are the answers to some of the most commonly asked questions about being pregnant during the COVID-19 pandemic.

 Based on our current knowledge about the virus, breastfeeding can continue even if a mother tests positive for COVID-19.
 However, wear a face mask when you are carrying your child and observe strict hygiene to reduce the risk of droplets from your mouth and nose coming into contact with your baby.

 Are babies at a higher risk of contracting COVID-19?

 They appear to have equal risk as adults contracting the virus.
-However, with the current state of knowledge, the risk of severe complications seems to be much lower in babies than that of adults.
+However, with the current state of knowledge about the COVID-19 pandemic, the risk of severe complications seems to be much lower in babies than those of adults.

 How can I keep my newborn safe from COVID-19 and other respiratory conditions?

 Observe strict personal hygiene to reduce the risk of droplets from your mouth and nose from coming into contact with your baby.
 Alternatively, keep newborn or young children at home and practise responsible social distancing until the situation improves.

 How do I ensure a safe environment for my child at home and in public?

 Practise strict personal hygiene, wear a mask and maintain social distancing while the COVID-19 pandemic is ongoing.
 Ensure that all objects and surfaces that your child comes into contact with are meticulously kept clean, and washed thoroughly with soap and water.